 6. Phong Nha

-Son Doong is recently discovered and is actually the world’s largest cave.
+Son Doong was recently discovered and is actually the world’s largest cave.
 It takes 4 days to explore the cave, so you’ll actually camp in the cave as you explore.
-This adventure comes with a steep price tag and I’ve heard it books up pretty far in advance, plus you won’t be able to go during rainy season (October-December).
+This adventure comes with a steep price tag and I’ve heard it books up pretty far in advance, plus you won’t be able to go during the rainy season (October-December).
+While I've never done this trip, if you have the budget for it, it looks seriously incredible.

 Son Doong is just one of many caves in the region, including the 3rd largest cave in the world, Hang En.

-There are also massive mausoleums for the emperors and their families, which all seem like giant parks.
-You really good spend your entire time in Hue just checking out these and the Imperial City by foot, although, you’d need to drive in between them all.
+There are also massive mausoleums for the emperors and their families, which all look like giant parks.
+You really could spend your entire time in Hue just checking out these and the Imperial City by foot, although, you’d need to drive in between them all.

 Another atypical thing to see while in Hue is the abandoned waterpark.
 This waterpark was built not too long ago but was abandoned when it was nearly complete.
 It’s a unique place to spend a few hours but since it’s technically closed, you might have to bribe the guard to let you in.